 Advances in machine learning are reshaping the foundations of science and technology.
-Despite its successes and profound impact, a rigorous theoretical understanding of why machine learning algorithms succeed in some cases and fail in others remains limited.
-My research addresses this gap by developing theoretical foundations that explain when and why machine learning works and guide the design of more effective algorithms.
-My current research includes theoretical foundations of machine learning for:
+Despite their empirical success, a rigorous theoretical understanding of when and why machine learning algorithms succeed or fail remains limited.
+My research aims to bridge this gap by developing theoretical frameworks that explain the underlying mechanisms of machine learning and guide the design of principled and effective algorithms.
+In particular, I aim to understand the limitations of existing methods and to develop theoretically grounded solutions that address these limitations.
+My current research focuses on:

 Language Models